algbio/flow-datasets/README.md

 ## Tips & Troubleshooting

 * ERROR about existing output directory: choose a fresh `-o` path; directories are not overwritten.
-* Flow conservation assertion failure: indicates a bug or unexpected abundance transform; try re-running with `-e 0` to simplify or inspect earlier log messages.
+* Flow conservation assertion failure: indicates a bug or unexpected abundance transform; try re-running without `--poisson-edge-errors` to simplify or inspect earlier log messages.
 * Large graphs: rendering may time out; increase `--timeout` or skip rendering during construction and batch render later with `render.py`.
 * Missing `dot`: install Graphviz and ensure your shell sees it (`which dot`).